evidence-dev/evidence/.changeset/breezy-ads-breathe.md

 'evidence-test-environment': patch
 ---

-Exposed queries as their own variable (instead of data.\*) and exposed native Postgres/BigQuery types to components
+Exposed queries as their own variable (data={queryName}, in addition to existing data={data.queryname}) and exposed native Postgres/BigQuery types to components